immortalbean/wingrid/docs/1 - Window creation and properties.md

 **Returns:**

->The window instance, however this is only useful in very specific instances, such as adding elements to a window or changing its theme.
+>The window instance, required to be able to add elements to the window.

 **Return type:**

->wingrid._Window - The internal window class, used to control **default** window behaviour.
+>wingrid._Window - The internal window class, used to control default window behaviour.

 # wingrid.set_window_caption()